 - a.
-Maintain a basic test setup for the EUT as shown and described in Figures 1 through 5 and 4.3.8. - b.
-For electric field calibration, electric field sensors are required from 2 MHz to 1 GHz.
-Either field sensors or receive antennas may be used above 1 GHz (see 5.20.3.2c and 5.20.3.2e). - c.
-Configure test equipment as shown in Figure RS103-1. - d.
-Calibration. - (1) Placement of electric field sensors (see 5.20.3.3b).
-Position sensors at same distance as the EUT is located from the transmit antenna, directly opposite the transmit antenna as shown in Figures RS103-2 and RS103-3, and a minimum of 30 cm above the ground plane at or below 1 GHz.
-Above 1 GHz, place the sensors at height corresponding to the area of the EUT being illuminated.
-Do not place sensors directly at corners or edges of EUT components. - (2) Placement of receive antennas (see 5.20.3.3b).
-Prior to placement of the EUT, position the receive antenna, as shown in Figure RS103-4, on a dielectric stand at the position and height above the ground plane where the center of the EUT will be located. - e.
-EUT testing. - (1) Placement of transmit antennas.
-Antennas shall be placed 1 meter or greater from the test setup boundary as follows: - (a) 2 MHz to 200 MHz - 1 Test setup boundaries ≤ 3 meters.
+Maintain a basic test setup for the EUT as shown and described on Figures 1 through 5 and 4.3.8. - b.
+Configure test equipment as shown on Figure RS103-1. - c.
+Placement of transmit antennas. - (1) Antennas shall be placed 1 meter or greater from the test setup boundary as follows: - (a) 2 MHz to 200 MHz - 1 Test setup boundaries \leq 3 meters.
 Center the antenna between the edges of the test setup boundary.
 The boundary includes all enclosures of the EUT and the 2 meters of exposed interconnecting and power leads required in 4.3.8.6.
-Interconnecting leads shorter than 2 meters are acceptable when they represent the actual platform installation. - Test setup boundaries > 3 meters.
-Use multiple antenna positions (N) at spacings as shown in Figure RS103-3.
+Interconnecting leads shorter than 2 meters are acceptable when they represent the actual platform installation. - 2 Test setup boundaries > 3 meters.
+Use multiple antenna positions (N) at spacings as shown on Figure RS103-3.
 The number of antenna positions (N) shall be determined by dividing the edge-to-edge boundary distance (in meters) by 3 and rounding up to an integer. - (b) 200 MHz and above.
-Multiple antenna positions may be required as shown in Figure RS103-2.
-Determine the number of antenna positions (N) as follows:

-- 1 For testing from 200 MHz up to 1 GHz, place the antenna in a sufficient number of positions such that the entire width of each EUT enclosure and the first 35 cm of cables and leads interfacing with the EUT enclosure are within the 3 dB beamwidth of the antenna. - 2 For testing at 1 GHz and above, place the antenna in a sufficient number of positions such that the entire width of each EUT enclosure and the first 7 cm of cables and leads interfacing with the EUT enclosure are within the 3 dB beamwidth of the antenna. - (2) Maintain the placement of electric field sensors as specified in 5.20.3.3d(1) above
+Multiple antenna positions may be required as shown on Figure RS103-2.
+Determine the number of antenna positions (N) as follows: - 1 For testing from 200 MHz up to 1 GHz, place the antenna in a sufficient number of positions such that the entire area of each EUT enclosure and the first 35 cm of cables and leads interfacing with the EUT enclosure are within the 3 dB beamwidth of the antenna. - 2 For testing at 1 GHz and above, place the antenna in a sufficient number of positions such that the entire area of each EUT enclosure and the first 7 cm of cables and leads interfacing with the EUT enclosure are within the 3 dB beamwidth of the antenna. - d.
+Placement of electric field sensors.
+Position sensors at same distance as the EUT is located from the transmit antenna and in the plane of the test setup boundary edge closest to the antenna.
+Position the sensors directly opposite the transmit antenna as shown on Figures RS103-2 and RS103-3, and a minimum of 30 cm above the ground plane at or below 1 GHz.
+Above 1 GHz, place the sensors at height corresponding to the area of the EUT being illuminated.
+Do not place sensors directly at corners or edges of EUT components.